-- (1) the rate that appears by 6:45 p.m. on the applicable Determination Date on Reuters FEDFUNDS1 Page under the applicable Index Maturity for the Business Day preceding the applicable Determination Date; - (2) if the rate specified in (1) above does not so appear, then the Calculation Agent shall look to the posted or announced Federal Funds Rate (Daily) on the applicable Determination Date for the Index Maturity that is set forth by 6:45 p.m. in the H.15 Daily Update or the H.15(519) Weekly Update, as applicable, for the Business Day preceding the applicable Determination Date, opposite the caption "Federal funds (effective)"; - (3) if the rate specified in (1) and (2) above does not so appear, then the Calculation Agent shall look to the posted or announced daily effective rate for Federal Funds on the applicable Determination Date for the Index Maturity that appears on another leading market-recognized electronic or print source used for the purpose of displaying the Federal Funds Rate (Daily) for the Business Day preceding the applicable Determination Date, as determined by the Calculation Agent in its discretion; - (4) if the rate specified in (1) through (3) above does not so appear, then the Calculation Agent shall look to the rate that appears by 6:45 p.m. on the applicable Determination Date on Reuters FEDFUNDS1 Page under the applicable Index Maturity for the Business Day two days preceding the applicable Determination Date: - (5) if the rate specified in (1) through (4) above does not so appear, the Calculation Agent will request five leading brokers (which may include the Dealers or their affiliates) of federal funds transactions in The City of New York selected by the Calculation Agent (after consultation with Fannie Mae, if Fannie Mae is not then acting as Calculation Agent) to provide a quotation of those brokers' effective rate for transactions in overnight federal funds arranged by the broker settling on the Business Day preceding the applicable Determination Date.
-If at least two quotations are provided, then the Federal Funds Rate (Daily) will be the arithmetic mean determined by the Calculation Agent of the quotations obtained (and, if five quotations are provided, eliminating the highest quotation (or, in the event of equality, one of the lowest)); - (6) if fewer than two quotations are so provided, then the Calculation Agent will request five leading brokers (which may include the Dealers or their affiliates) of federal funds transactions in the city of New York selected by the Calculation Agent (after consultation with Fannie Mae, if Fannie Mae is not then acting as
+(1) the rate that appears by 6:45 p.m. on the applicable Determination Date on Reuters FEDFUNDS1 Page under the applicable Index Maturity for the Business Day preceding the applicable Determination Date;

+(2) if the rate specified in (1) above does not so appear, then the Calculation Agent shall look to the posted or announced Federal Funds Rate (Daily) on the applicable Determination Date for the Index Maturity that is set forth by 6:45 p.m. in the H.15 Daily Update for the Business Day preceding the applicable Determination Date, opposite the caption "Federal funds (effective)";

+(3) if the rate specified in (1) and (2) above does not so appear, then the Calculation Agent shall look to the posted or announced daily effective rate for Federal Funds on the applicable Determination Date for the Index Maturity that appears on another leading market-recognized electronic or print source used for the purpose of displaying the Federal Funds Rate (Daily) for the Business Day preceding the applicable Determination Date, as determined by the Calculation Agent in its discretion;

+(4) if the rate specified in (1) through (3) above does not so appear, then the Calculation Agent shall look to the rate that appears by 6:45 p.m. on the applicable Determination Date on Reuters FEDFUNDS1 Page under the applicable Index Maturity for the Business Day two days preceding the applicable Determination Date;

+(5) if the rate specified in (1) through (4) above does not so appear, the Calculation Agent will request five leading brokers (which may include the Dealers or their affiliates) of federal funds transactions in The City of New York selected by the Calculation Agent (after consultation with Fannie Mae, if Fannie Mae is not then acting as Calculation Agent) to provide a quotation of those brokers' effective rate for transactions in overnight federal funds arranged by the broker settling on the Business Day preceding the applicable Determination Date.
+If at least two quotations are provided, then the Federal Funds Rate (Daily) will be the arithmetic mean determined by the Calculation Agent of the quotations obtained (and, if five quotations are provided, eliminating the highest quotation (or, in the event of equality, one of the highest) and the lowest quotation (or in the event of equality, one of the lowest));

-Calculation Agent) to provide a quotation of those brokers' rates for the last transaction in overnight federal funds arranged by the broker as of 11:00 a.m. on the Business Day preceding the applicable Determination Date.
+(6) if fewer than two quotations are so provided, then the Calculation Agent will request five leading brokers (which may include the Dealers or their affiliates) of federal funds transactions in the city of New York selected by the Calculation Agent (after consultation with Fannie Mae, if Fannie Mae is not then acting as Calculation Agent) to provide a quotation of those brokers' rates for the last transaction in overnight federal funds arranged by the broker as of 11:00 a.m. on the Business Day preceding the applicable Determination Date.
 If at least two quotations are provided, then the Federal Funds Rate (Daily) will be the arithmetic mean determined by the Calculation Agent of the quotations obtained (and, if five quotations are provided, eliminating the highest quotation (or, in the event of equality, one of the highest) and the lowest quotation (or in the event of equality, one of the lowest)); and